Where to Find Free Packing and Moving Boxes

 You should complete your home inventory prior to any packing.
 Simply choose one room to start with and divide your paper into four columns: item, estimated value, condition, and location.
 Fill out this information for each item in the room that you plan on keeping.
 For items that will fit in a box, take note of their size and assign them a corresponding box number.

 By making an educated guess of how much will fit in each box, you prevent the mistake of underestimating the number of boxes you may need or buying too many.
 Additionally, a detailed inventory makes it very easy to keep track of your belongings during a move (especially if you hire movers) and will help you find important items quickly.

 The easiest way to get your hands on free boxes and other moving supplies is by asking people you know.
+Stop asking yourself where can I get free moving boxes near me, and go out and ask those that are nearest to you- your friends and family!
 Often, people will break down moving boxes following their own move and, if they don’t recycle them, hold on to them.
 It’s likely many of your friends or coworkers have some old moving boxes hidden somewhere in their garage or shed.

 Make a quick list of the people you know have recently moved and reach out to them.
 If you don’t know of anyone off the top of your head, post on social media.
 Make sure to ask for a specific number of boxes and be open to picking those boxes up yourself.